 The Company was incorporated on May 10, 2007, under the British Columbia Business Corporations Act.
 On June 10, 2014, the Company's common shares were consolidated on a five old for one new share basis and the Company's name was changed from Rio Grande Mining Corp. to 92 Resources Corp.
-On October 7, 2019, the Company's name was again changed from 92 Resources Corp. to Gaia Metals Corp.
+On October 7, 2019, the Company's common shares were consolidated on a ten old for one new share basis and the Company's name was changed from 92 Resources Corp. to Gaia Metals Corp.